sunyulsterlou/MongoDB/README.md

 Open source software (IBMZ/LinuxONE).
 MongoDB stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time

 At a high level, MongoDB enables developers that use data to build easily, adapt quickly, and scale reliably.
-In this tutorial, We will be using Rhel 7.
+In this tutorial, We will be using RHEL 7.

 ## Prerequisites